Venus Baths was enjoyed as a bathing spot for ladies as far back as the early 20th century, with the earliest postcard I could find dating

 If you are visiting this swimming hole and have any updates on any change of conditions, let me know via the comment form below.

 If you would like to leave a comment about your experiences of swimming at this swimming hole, please fill in the comment box below.
+All fields are required if you would like your comments published on this website.

 © Brad Neal 2018.
 All rights reserved.